 - Trigger Button

-The trigger button is used for activating the laser pointer, the teleportation beam, for panning and scaling the city and for interacting with UI elements such as handles and menu sliders.
+The trigger button is used for teleportation, for panning and scaling the city and for interacting with UI elements such as handles and menu sliders.

 - Grip Button